 What is a For Sale By Owner Contract?

 For Sale By Owner (FSBO) contract is a legally binding document used when selling a property by owner.
-A typical Georgia FSBO contract contains the name of the buyer and the seller, contract date, property description, terms of payment, contingencies, etc.
+A typical FSBO GA contract contains the name of the buyer and the seller, contract date, property description, terms of payment, contingencies, etc.

 What Georgia Real Estate Documents do I Need?